Jana Harris, Editor

 Jana teaches creative writing online at the University of Washington and The Writer’s Workshop.
 She lives on a farm in the foothills of the Cascade Mountains, where she raises horses.

 Linda Malnack has published poems in Amherst Review, Blackbird, the Seattle Review, and Ruminate, among others.
 She won a Writers Award from The Nassau Review in 2014, and her chapbook, 21 Boxes, was published by dancing girl press at the end of 2016.
 In addition to working as a Co-editor for Switched-on Gutenberg, Linda is an Assistant Poetry Editor for the print journal Crab Creek Review.

 Roberta Feins, Co-editor

 Roberta Feins was born in New York, earned a master’s degree in Marine Sciences from the University of North Carolina at Chapel Hill, and has lived in Seattle since 1983.
 Roberta received her MFA in poetry from New England College, studying with Judith Hall, Carol Frost, DA Powell, and Alicia Ostriker.
 Her poems have been published in (among others) The Gettysburg Review, Five AM, Antioch Review, The Cortland Review and Floating Bridge Review.
-Her first chapbook Something Like a River was published by Moon Path Press in 2013, and Herald won the 2016 Coal Hill Review Chapbook Contest (Autumn House Press, 2017).
+Her chapbook Something Like a River, was published by Moon Path Press in 2013, and Herald won the 2016 Coal Hill Review Chapbook Contest (Autumn House Press, 2017).